bguisard/openai-paper-summary/README.md

 OpenAI is hosting a Climate Change Hackathon on November 12-13.
-As a warm-up to the hackathon I decided to use their Completion API to summarize the [Tackling Climate Change with Machine Learning] paper using their completion API.
+As a warm-up to the hackathon I decided to use their Completion API to summarize the [Tackling Climate Change with Machine Learning] paper.

 [Tackling Climate Change with Machine Learning]: https://arxiv.org/pdf/1906.05433.pdf